Jingchensun/clap-s/README.md

 sh clap_support.sh
 ```

-## 3 Run the CLAP-S$^+$
+## 3 Run the CLAP-S⁺
-Before running CLAP-S$^+$, you need to obtain the weights of the 'Adapter,' which consists of two MLP layers.
+Before running CLAP-S⁺, you need to obtain the weights of the 'Adapter,' which consists of two MLP layers.
 Use the command below to train a few-shot Adapter and save the checkpoint.

 ```bash
 sh clap_adapter.sh